JSM implementation case study: request escalation and transfer

 On paper, this feature seems to meet many of the needs outlined above, and may even be perfectly functional for some organizations.
 However, we very quickly identified several bottlenecks to its use in our context, which led us not to opt for this solution:

-- Information may be lost, such as comments, custom fields or attachments, if the agent forgets to explicitly check the Copy attachments.
+• Information can be lost, such as comments, custom fields and attachments, if the agent forgets to explicitly check the Copy attachments box.

 These elements can lead to faulty applications and malfunctions in the set-up.
 If the status is not properly updated, SLAs, for example, will not be paused or stopped.
 And if the link type or status is incorrect, the original request will not automatically change status when the copied request is resolved.
 Finally, if the target project for the escalation is not the right one, this will generate complexity for the teams, as well as wasting time where responsiveness is generally expected.